qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 Choose CDT based on reference kit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Configuration data table (CDT) provides platform/device-dependent data such as platform ID, subtype, version.
-Various Software (drivers/firmware) modules can use this information to perform dynamic detection and initialization of the platform.
+Various software (drivers/firmware) modules can use this information to perform dynamic detection and initialization of the platform.

 1. Update CDT binary.